AnitaCloudTech/aws-cloud-intro-labs/README.md

 - **KMS** – Manage encryption keys and encrypt data.
 - **CloudFront** – Create distributions to deliver content from S3.

+# Amazon CloudFront Lab

+This lab introduces AWS CloudFront for content delivery.

+## Objectives

+- Create a CloudFront distribution
+- Serve content from an S3 bucket
+- Understand caching and edge locations

+## Steps

+1. Ensure you have a public S3 bucket with content
+2. Open CloudFront in AWS Console
+3. Create a new Web distribution
+4. Select the S3 bucket as origin
+5. Configure caching and behaviors
+6. Deploy and test using the CloudFront domain

 ## Author

 Anita Mijatović